-- (d) Completion of necessary water quality studies. - (2) For the period of time during which compliance with water quality criteria is deferred, interim limitations and/or other conditions may be formally established, based on the best professional judgment of the permitting agency and the Department. - (3) Prior to establishing a schedule of compliance, the permitting agency shall require the permittee to evaluate the possibility of achieving water quality criteria via non-construction changes (e.g. facility operation, pollution prevention).
+- (d) Completion of necessary water quality studies. - (2) For the period of time during which compliance with water quality criteria is deferred, interim limitations and/or other conditions may be formally established, based on the best professional judgment of the permitting agency and the Department. - (a) Interim dates: If a permit establishes a schedule of compliance which exceeds 1 year from the date of permit issuance, the schedule shall set forth interim requirements and the dates for their achievement. - (b) The time between interim dates shall not exceed 1 year, except that in the case of a schedule for compliance with standards for sewage sludge use and disposal, the time between interim dates shall not exceed six months. - (c) If the time necessary for completion of any interim requirement (such as the construction of a control facility) is more than 1 year and is not readily divisible into stages for completion, the permit shall specify interim dates for the submission of reports of progress toward completion of the interim requirements and indicate a projected completion date. - (3) Prior to establishing a schedule of compliance, the permitting agency shall require the permittee to evaluate the possibility of achieving water quality criteria via non-construction changes (e.g. facility operation, pollution prevention).

-16. SHORT-TERM MODIFICATIONS
+17. SHORT-TERM MODIFICATIONS

 - (1) The criteria established in these standards may be modified for a specific water body on a short-term basis in order to respond to emergencies, to accommodate essential activities, or to otherwise protect the public health and welfare, even though such activities may result in a temporary reduction of water quality conditions below those criteria established by this regulation.
-Such modifications shall be issued in writing by the Department, subject to such terms and conditions as may be prescribed. - (2) Short-term modifications shall be kept as short as feasible. - (3) In no case will any degradation of water quality or aquatic habitat be allowed if this degradation could interfere with, or becomes injurious to, existing water uses or causes long-term harm to the environment or cultural resources.
+Such modifications shall be issued in writing by the Department, subject to such terms and conditions as may be prescribed. - (2) Short-term modifications shall be kept to a limited duration, as feasible. - (3) In no case will any degradation of water quality or aquatic habitat be allowed if this degradation could interfere with, or becomes injurious to, existing water uses or causes long-term harm to the environment or cultural resources.
 No short-term modification may be issued where it could adversely impact threatened or endangered species or their critical habitat. - (4) A request for a short-term modification shall be made, in writing, to the Department.
-Such requests shall be made at least thirty days prior to the start of the activity impacting water quality, unless the modification is in response to an emergency requiring immediate attention in which case notification shall be provided within twenty-four hours of the response decision. - (5) Aquatic application of all pesticides shall require a short-term modification be granted prior to application.
-These modifications shall include, at a minimum, the following conditions: - (a) Such pesticide application shall be in accordance with all federal, tribal and local regulations; and - (b) Such application shall be in accordance with label provisions promulgated by EPA under the Federal Insecticide, Fungicide, and Rodenticide Act, as amended (7 U.S.C.
-136, et seq.); and - (c) Such application shall not result in conditions injurious to indigenous aquatic biota, wildlife, humans, cultural resources, or other existing or designated uses of the water body; and
+Such requests shall be made at least thirty days prior to the start of the activity impacting water. quality, unless the modification is in response to an emergency requiring immediate attention in which case notification shall be provided within twenty-four hours of the response decision.